nasa-jpl/visual-perception-engine/README.md

 The node offers two services: `GetModelNames` - which returns list of the names of all models inside the engine, and `ChangeModelRate`- which allows the user to change firing rate of a particular model at runtime.

 #### Demo
 If you want to get a feeling of how this should work.
 Please download the following rosbag: [link](https:to.be.added.com).
-Then simply run
+Unzip it and place it in the directory from which you will run the following command.
 ```bash
 ros2 launch vp_engine_ros engine_demo.xml
 ```